-Data sets.
-The Urban Meteorological Data Sharing Platform (UMDSP) archives the 2015 and 2016 SURF datasets, includes site and instrument metadata, manufacturerprovided software, and quality controlled (QCed) observations from the wind profilers, MPLs, Doppler lidar, flux towers, microwave radiometers, and radiosondes.
+Datasets.
+The Urban Meteorological Data Sharing Platform (UMDSP) archives the 2015 and 2016 SURF datasets and includes site and instrument metadata, manufacturer-provided software, and quality-controlled (QCed) observations from the wind profilers, MPLs, Doppler lidar, flux towers, microwave radiometers, and radiosondes.
 Additional observation data (e.g., weather radar, aircraft, and lightning) will be added.

-Golden case SURF datasets (defined as well documented, clear signal events) are available to research partners.
-The status of SURF PBL observational data are summarized in Supplement B, and all SURF instrumentation sources, accuracies, sampling periods, data, etc. can be viewed and downloaded by the international research community through granted access to the UMDSP website: http://www.ium.cn/dataCenter/.
+Golden-case SURF datasets (defined as well-documented, clear signal events) are available to research partners.
+The statuses of SURF PBL observational data are summarized in Table ES2 of the online supplement, and all SURF instrumentation sources, accuracies, sampling periods, data, etc., can be viewed and downloaded by the international research community through granted access to the UMDSP website (www.ium.cn/dataCenter/).